ken-warren/DataCoSalesAnalysis/README.md

 From 2015 to 2018, DataCo recorded **$33.05M** in total sales, with Europe (**30%**) and LATAM (**28%**) leading contributions, and Pacific Asia showing the highest growth (**4.2%**) due to customer expansion.
 Despite an average **10%** discount rate, higher discounts did not significantly boost sales, suggesting growth was driven by customer reach rather than pricing.
 Sales peaked in **January** and **October**, reflecting seasonal demand patterns, and debit payments dominated (**38%**), indicating strong digital payment adoption.

 The consumer segment accounted for **51%** of total sales, but over **80%** of new customers failed to return, signaling high churn.
-Profits were highest in **Fishing**, **Cleats**, and **Camping & Hiking** categories, while categories like **Music** and **Strength Training** underperformed.
+Profits were highest in the **Fishing**, **Cleats**, and **Camping & Hiking** categories, while **Music** and **Strength Training** underperformed.
 Shipping delays affected 55% of all orders, particularly in Europe and LATAM, averaging a **19%** delay.
 Overall, DataCo shows solid regional diversification and high-growth potential, but challenges in **customer retention**, **logistics reliability**, and **product profitability** remain key areas for improvement.

 ## Recommendations

 ### 1. Customer Retention & Churn Reduction
-- Implement retention campaigns: loyalty programs, personalized emails, and post-purchase engagement.
+- Implement retention campaigns, including loyalty programs, personalized emails, and post-purchase engagement.
 - Analyze customer cohorts to identify high-potential repeat buyers.
-- Develop a **churn prediction model** using variables such as order delay, product category, and discount rate to determine have a higher risk of churning.
+- Develop a **churn prediction model** using variables such as order delay, product category, and discount rate to identify customers that have a higher risk of churning.
 - Reallocate part of the acquisition budget toward retention - retaining customers is 5-25 times cheaper than acquiring new ones.

 ### 2. Logistics & Delivery Optimization
 - Investigate root causes of delays by carrier, route, and region.
-- Introduce **real-time tracking** and proactive communication to mitigate negative perceptions.
+- Introduce **real-time tracking** and proactive communication to mitigate negative perception.
-- Consider **regional fulfillment hubs**, e.g, strategically located warehouses, in areas affected with high delivery risks like Europe and LATAM to shorten delivery time.
+- Consider establishing **regional fulfillment hubs** by strategically locating warehouses in high delivery-risk regions, such as Europe and LATAM, to reduce delivery lead times.

 ### 3. Product Portfolio Focus
 - Invest marketing and stock in high-margin categories (Fishing, Cleats, Camping & Hiking).